anoma/nspec/overrides/templates/engine-template.md

 !!! todo

-	put link(s) to the guarded action template
+	ᚦ Put a link to the guarded action description/template, or how should we do this?

 ### [Guarded action $1$]